 Psychologist Randy Frost and Veselina Hristova, in a study on the dark side of collecting, i.e., compulsive hoarding, noted that for mentally healthy individuals (hoarders have cognitive deficits, many times due to brain trauma), collecting things allow people to ease their insecurity or anxiety about life or perhaps more specifically, losing their identity (or part of their identity).
 This is achieved by collecting things that allow them to either relive their childhood or make a connection to a happier period in their life (nostalgia).
 At bottom, collecting allows the collector to keep the past forever in the present.

 Psychologist Mark McKinley divides collectors into several camps: those that collect for pure enjoyment; those who collect for investment; those who collect to preserve the past, those who collect to expand their social circles; those who enjoy the quest (knowing that their collection will never be complete in their lifetime); those who collect for prestige or fame; those who are fulfilling a void in their self identity; and those who enjoy experimenting with arranging and re-arranging a microcosm of objects obtained from the larger world.
-For many collectors, it is a combination of several of these reasons, and without these powerful motivations many of the world’s great museums and libraries would not exist today.
+For many collectors, it is a combination of several of these reasons.
+It is very likely that without these powerful motivations many of the world’s great museums and libraries would not exist today.

 Just as fascinating about why people collect is what they collect.
 There are even terms that have evolved to explain what people collect; for example, a numismatist collects coins, a horologist collects clocks, an archtophilist collects teddy bears, a vecturist collects subway tokens, a philatelist collects stamps, a bibliophile collects books, and a deltiologist collects postcards.